appl3b0y/edb-40564-mingw-fix/README.md

 type checking and rejects calling it with arguments.
 The fix is a typed function pointer with the correct signature.

+Pre-compiled binaries exist (e.g. [SecWiki/windows-kernel-exploits](https://github.com/SecWiki/windows-kernel-exploits)) but do not support custom commands and cannot be verified without source.

 ---

 ## Affected versions